 Monarda didyma, Monarda fitulosa, Monarda punctata, Monarda citriodora, zones 4 to 9

 Butterflies and hummingbirds enjoy its rich nectar of this native perennial.
 The tubular flowers are typically shades of red, purple, pink and white, and resemble small fireworks.
 They are late-blooming, adding lots of color to the garden when other flowers have finished.
-Find plants here.
+Find seeds here.

 Perovskia atriplicifolia, zones 4-9

 Russian sage has fragrant foliage and attracts hummingbirds, honey bees, and butterflies.
 This is a tough plant that needs little care.
 This is a vigorous, hardy, heat-loving and drought tolerant plant that will fill the garden with lavender-purple flowers that bloom from summer until fall.
-Purchase plants here.

 Asclepias tuberosa, zones 3 to 9